rue-aubrey/datastories/projectpart2.md

 <p style="text-align: center;"><i>Obama is going to take away our freedom.
 We have to be able to protect our house.
 This is the end of America.
 These memories I have of my father were full of fear – fear that taught me guns keeps us safe.
 Fear that just so happens to drive sales.</i></p>

-## 2. Which kind of visualization should I use?
+## 2. What kind of visualization tells it best?
 There's lots of ways I could do this.
 I thought about pictogram charts to show the sheer quantity of guns.
 However, it's hard to shpw time-dependence in the data with pictograms.
 I ended up with two other approaches.

 ### **Option 1**: